marshyon/k8s_quickbuild/README.md

 Ubuntu 1804 LTS is the target to be configured.
 Other flavours of Linux operating systems are available.

-for the implatient like me the working code for this is to be found at [TODO: LINK TO WORKING CODE HERE]( TODO )
+for the implatient like me the working code for this is to be found at [this repo on Github](https://github.com/marshyon/k8s_quickbuild)

 install pre-requistites with